jmd-dk/concept/doc/tutorial/beyond_matter_only.rst

    <h3>Tweaking the CLASS computation</h3>

-Though better agreement with linear theory is achieved after the inclusion of the linear species, the plot also shows that this inclusion leads to a less smooth relative spectrum.
-The added noise stems from the massive neutrinos, the evolution of which is not solved perfectly by CLASS.
+Though better agreement with linear theory is achieved after the inclusion of the linear species, the relative spectrum is now also more jagged.
+This added noise stems from the massive neutrinos, the evolution of which is not solved perfectly by CLASS.
 A large set of general and massive neutrino specific CLASS precision parameters exist, which can remedy this problem.

 Here we shall look at just one such CLASS parameter; ``'evolver'``.
 This sets the ODE solver to be used by CLASS, and may be either ``0`` (Runge-Kutta